anjvyas/Interactive-Lab-Hub/Lab 1/README.md

 <img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%201/night_light.jpg" width=70% height=70%>

 #### A book light that can play ambient sounds
 To emulate the feeling of curling up by a bonfire, or sitting in a park or any kind of nature related setting while sitting right at home and reading a book.
-The lights can also be changed to make reading feel even more magical :)
+The light's colors can also be changed to make reading feel even more magical :)
 <img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%201/book_light.jpg" width=70% height=70%>

 ### Feedback